 Artisanal restaurant is the pinnacle of Banner Elk’s culinary offerings, a fine dining restaurant twice named among the Top 100 Restaurants in America by Open Table.
 Meanwhile, a new name on the Banner Elk dining scene is Chef’s Table, a farm-to-table eatery serving the freshest local ingredients in the High Country.

 Speaking of the High Country, if you want a taste of the mountains, don’t leave without ordering fresh trout.
-Have it for dinner at long-time favorite Banner Elk Cafe.
+Have it for dinner at long-time favorite Banner Elk Cafe & Lodge.
 Banner Elk Cafe is unique because its two kitchens offer a wide selection of lunches and dinners from two menus.

 After a morning or afternoon cruising the slopes of the nearby ski resorts on Sugar and Beech mountains, stop into Dunn’s Deli to refuel.
 This New York-style deli serves mile-high clubs, tuna melts and cheese-steak sandwiches.
 Wash it all down with a cold draft.